tarek3203/AI_Assistant/README.md

 🧑 User: my name is tariq bin bashar. what is the 2 + 2?

 💬 AI Assistant: Hello, Tariq Bin Bashir!
 The answer is 4. 😊

+🧑 User: what was my name?
+I just forgot. can you remind me please?

+💬 AI Assistant: Got it!
+Your name is Tariq Bin Bashar, and my name is DeepSeek-R1. 😊
 ```

 ## Troubleshooting